ip2location/ip2location-perl/README.md

 Use the IPv6 BIN file if you need to query BOTH IPv4 and IPv6 addresses.

 ## COPYRIGHT AND LICENCE

-Copyright (C) 2019 by IP2Location.com
+Copyright (C) 2021 by IP2Location.com, support@ip2location.com

-This library is licensed under LGPLv3; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.6 or, at your option, any later version of Perl 5 you may have available.
+This library is released under the MIT license.
+See the LICENSE file for full license information.